Turner3800/SignalsProject/README.md

-# Assignment 1 - Turner Gravin
+# Operating Systems - Working with Signals - Turner Gravin

 How to Compile: `make`